demarey/HotelApp/README.md

     </dependency>
 ```
 Now we copy the main (and only) JSP page from this git repository to the destination folder.
 It simply lists the available cities and, if a city is chosen, lists the corresponding hotels.
 Now run ```mvn install``` from the HotelWebapp directory; this will compile, bundle, and deploy the HotelWebapp.war file to your local repository (you can also find it in the target directory if you need to).
 Now you can deploy this war file to your favorite application server and see what you get.

+If you want to test quickly on your machine, you can use the Jetty plugin by following instructions from the [Readme file of the master branch](https://github.com/demarey/HotelApp/blob/master/README.md#information).

 ## Working with plug-ins